jbianchi81/pydrodelta/doc/node_serie.md

 Priority is in this order:
 - if .observations is set, loads time-value pairs from there,
 - else if .csv_file is set, loads data from said csv file,
+- else if .json_file is set, loads data from said json (or yaml) file
 - else loads from input api the series of id .series_id and of type .type

 **Arguments**: